hashicorp/terraform-provider-vault/website/docs/r/pki_secret_backend_role.html.md

 * `key_bits` - (Optional) The number of bits of generated keys

 * `key_usage` - (Optional) Specify the allowed key usage constraint on issued certificates.
-Deafults to `["DigitalSignature", "KeyAgreement", "KeyEncipherment"])`.
+Defaults to `["DigitalSignature", "KeyAgreement", "KeyEncipherment"])`.
   Set to an array of empty string `[""]` to unset the default key usage constraints.